splunk/public-o11y-docs/gdi/opentelemetry/components/receiver-creator-receiver.rst

 *************************

 .. meta::
-      :description: The Splunk HEC receiver allows the Splunk Distribution of OpenTelemetry Collector to collect logs and metrics in Splunk HTTP Event Collector format.
+      :description: Use the receive creator to create receivers at runtime in the OpenTelemetry Collector based on rules.
+Read on to learn how to configure the component.

-The Splunk HTTP Event Collector (HEC) receiver allows the Splunk Distribution of OpenTelemetry Collector to collect events and logs in Splunk HEC format.
-The supported pipeline types are ``metrics`` and ``logs``.
+The receiver creator receiver allows the Splunk Distribution of OpenTelemetry Collector to create new receivers at runtime based on configured rules and observer extensions.
+The supported pipeline type is ``metrics``.
 See :ref:`otel-data-processing` for more information.

-The receiver accepts data formatted as JSON HEC events under any path or as end-of-line separated log raw data if sent to the ``raw_path``.
-See :new-page:`Format events for HTTP Event Collector <https://docs.splunk.com/Documentation/Splunk/latest/Data/FormateventsforHTTPEventCollector>` for more information.

-.. note:: For information about the HEC exporter, see :ref:`splunk-hec-exporter`.
+You can use any of the following observer extensions as listeners for the receiver creator:

+- ``docker_observer``: Detects and reports running container endpoints through the Docker API.
+- ``ecs_observer``: Discovers Prometheus scrape targets for all running tasks through the ECS/EC2 API.
+- ``ecs_task_observer``: Detects and reports container endpoints for running ECS tasks.
+- ``host_observer``: Discovers listening network endpoints of the current host.
+- ``k8s_observer``: Detects and reports Kubernetes pod, port, and node endpoints through the Kubernetes API.

+A receiver created using the receiver creator can use other receivers for applications and hosts, like the ``kubeletstats`` or ``hostmetrics`` receivers.
+A typical use case of the receiver creator is to collect metrics for infrastructure that is deployed dynamically, such as Kubernetes pods or Docker containers.

 Get started
 ======================